Inferno

 “It is just in this that the moral worth of the character is brought out which is incomparably the highest of all, namely, that he is beneficent, not from inclination, but from duty.” — Immanuel Kant

-Now, if in our God-given freedom and conscience we look at the world, we will see that our freedom is in the chains of this world, we are enslaved by it.
-But because we were born into slavery and have never been truly free in this world, we have nothing to compare our tragic situation with and we do not see these chains clearly, they either do not appear to us as chains, or these chains are so familiar that they are quite tolerable.
+Now, if in our God-given freedom and conscience we look at the intersubjectively experienced world, we will see that our freedom is in the chains of this world, we are enslaved to it.
+But since we were born into slavery and have never been truly free in this world, we have nothing to compare our tragic situation with, and we either do not see these chains, or they do not appear to us as chains, or these chains are so familiar that they are quite tolerable.

-We tolerate the chains of our bodies that restrict our freedom, coerce and manipulate us with demands for air, water, food, sunlight, warmth, sleep, cleaning, grooming, emptying, copulation, healing, relief from pain and various irritations, and so on.
-We tolerate the chains of monotonous cyclical processes from which we cannot escape: inhaling and exhaling, waking and sleeping, excitement and relaxation, hunger and satiety, filling and emptying, sunrises and sunsets, lunar cycles, changing seasons, and so on.
-We tolerate the chains of the world external to our bodies that allows our bodies to exist only within the narrow confines of certain conditions — certain air, water, food, pressure, gravity, light, temperature, radiation and so on.
-If we were to begin to enumerate the chains that we have created for ourselves in our conscienceless arbitrariness, this story of the life of slaves would go on for hundreds of pages.
+We tolerate the chains of our bodies that restrict our freedom, coerce us and manipulate us with demands for air, water, food, sunlight, heat, sleep, cleansing, grooming, emptying, copulation, healing, relief from pain and various irritations, and so on.
+We tolerate chains of monotonous cyclical processes from which we cannot escape: inhalation and exhalation, wakefulness and sleep, excitation and relaxation, hunger and satiety, filling and emptying, sunrises and sunsets, lunar cycles, changing seasons, and so on.
+We tolerate the chains of the world external to our bodies that allows them to exist only within the narrow confines of certain conditions — certain air, water, food, pressure, gravity, light, temperature, radiation, and so on.
+If, in addition, we begin to enumerate the chains that we, in our conscienceless arbitrariness, have created for ourselves, this story of the life of slaves would go on for hundreds of pages.

 “Hell is empty and all the devils are here.” — William Shakespeare

-The infernal essense of this world was clearly recognised by our ancestors, who saw it as a hell of misery into which they were banished by the “Lord” for the misdeeds of the mythical “Adam” and “Eve”.
-Others have struggled for centuries to invent arguments for theodicy, an advocacy that seeks to justify the mythical “Creator” for his terrible creation.
+The infernal essense of this world was clearly recognized by our ancestors, who saw it as a hell of misery into which we are banished by the mythical “Lord” for the misdeeds of the mythical “Adam” and “Eve”.
+Others have struggled for centuries to invent arguments for theodicy, an advocacy engaged in justifying the mythical “Creator” for his terrible creation.
 If the world were not infernal, there would be no need for theodicy.
 Over time, however, as our lives have become more comfortable, we have accepted this world.
 We have accepted it because most people are not clearly aware of their God-given freedom and conscience, and therefore do not have the optics that would help them to see themselves and this infernal world soberly and honestly.
 However, if we take a closer look at the people around us, we will find that no one wants to see themselves and the world soberly and honestly, no one wants to prevent themselves and others from living “normally” in this ignorance — living in unwillingness to know.

 “Did you forget that repose and even death are dearer to man than free choice in the knowledge of good and evil?” — Fyodor Dostoevsky